rutgerblom/SDDC.Lab/README.md

 * vCenter version 6.7 and 7.0
 * NSX-T version 2.5 and 3.0

+The following combinations can be deployed:
+* NSX-T 2.5 on vSphere 6.7
+* NSX-T 3.0 on vSphere 7.0

 ## The deployment

 Using the default settings the following is deployed: